 Commercial areas are generally oriented to MD Route 194.
 Even if not directly accessible to the bypass, commercial areas are visible from MD 194.
-However, while commercial areas are oriented toward MD 194, access to MD 194.
+However, while commercial areas are oriented toward MD 194, access to MD 194 is limited.
 Service or local roads will provide access to any new commercial development located on MD 194.

-The General Commercial category encompasses 35 acres, about 10 acres of which are undeveloped.
+The General Commercial category encompasses 35 acres, about 11 acres of which are undeveloped.
 A one acre undeveloped lot (next to Dollar General) is located off Sandstone Drive in front of the Victoria Park Apartments.
-The other 9 acres are located outside Town limits on Fountain Rock Road.
-That parcel was formerly a nursery but is now actively farmed.
+A 10 acre farm parcel located outside Town limits on Fountain Rock Road accounts for the remaining undeveloped acreage in the General Commercial category.